What does your child learn at school each day?

-Click on the links below to find out more about the topics being studied by each year group.
+Click on the links below to find out more about the curriculum subjects and the topics being studied by each year group.

-We strive to maintain high quality teaching and learning environments for all children at the school.
+We ensure high quality learning environments for all children at the school.
 Our overall curriculum supports progression through a series of lessons in each subject that excite and challenge.

 We aim to ignite pupils' interest with our range of resources and starting points that often link to trips, visitors to school, famous books, and historical events.

 In English our resources are selected for their appropriateness to the task in hand.
 This often includes, extracts of text, visual or audio excerpts and lots of discussion work.
 Reading and writing tasks in English often link to other areas of the curriculum.
 We follow Jolly Phonics and Letters and Sounds for our phonics programmes.

 In Maths, we use 'White Rose' as the 'backbone' of our learning and are developing a 'Mastery' approach that is highly inclusive allowing all pupils to achieve well in maths (Click on the link below for more information on the mastery approach).
 This is supplemented by a variety of practical and work book resources building on resources provided by the 'Power Maths' scheme.

 In recent years we have successfully updated our computing and digital technologies with all pupils accessing state of the art technologies within school.
 This includes supporting software such as 'Purple Mash' and Mathletics.

 Our Early Years resources are constantly updated but the outdoor classroom benefitted from considerable investment this year.